Salome (play): International

 In 1901, within a year of Wilde's death, Salome was produced in Berlin by Max Reinhardt in Hedwig Lachmann's German translation, and ran, according to Robbie Ross, for "a longer consecutive period in Germany than any play by any Englishman, not excepting Shakespeare".
 The play was not revived in Paris until 1973 (although Richard Strauss's operatic version was frequently seen there from 1910 onwards).
 Les Archives du spectacle record 13 productions of Wilde's play in France between 1973 and 2020.

 The American premiere was given in New York in 1905 by the Progressive Stage Society, an amateur group.
 A professional production was presented at the Astor Theatre the following year, with Mercedes Leigh in the title role.
-The Internet Broadway Database records five New York productions between 1917 and 2003.
-The Salomes included Evelyn Preer (1923), Sheryl Lee (1992) and Marisa Tomei (2003), and among the actors playing Herod was Al Pacino in 1992 and 2003.
+The Internet Broadway Database records five New York productions between 1918 and 2003.
+The Salomes included Madame Yorska (1918), Evelyn Preer (1923), Sheryl Lee (1992) and Marisa Tomei (2003), and among the actors playing Herod was Al Pacino in 1992 and 2003.
+The 1923 Broadway production with Preer was unusual in that it used an entirely black cast which included Sydney Kirkpatrick as Herod Antipas and Kirkpatrick's wife, Laura Bowman, as Herodias.

 The play was given in Czech in Brno in 1924, and in English at the Gate Theatre in Dublin in 1928 (directed by Hilton Edwards, with Micheál Mac Liammóir as Jokanaan).
 In Tokyo in 1960 Yukio Mishima directed a Japanese version in a translation by Kōnosuke Hinatsu which, The Times reported, "rendered Wilde's rhetoric into the measured cadences of fifteenth-century Japanese".
 A later Japanese production was seen in Tokyo and subsequently in France in 1996.